 A pilot will know when he/she has met the monthly flight minimum through the use of colored dots next to their name on the Base Roster.
 The dots will have the following meanings:

-When a pilot first joins California Airlines, their name is added to the Base of Operations Roster that was chosen on the application.
-All new-hire pilots start out here as a General Aviation (GA) Private Pilot and selected (BYO) aircraft may be flown using the PVT ACARS prefix.
+When a pilot first joins California Airlines, their name is added to the Regional Operations Roster that was chosen on the application.
+All new-hire pilots start out here as a General Aviation (GA) Student Pilot.

 All new pilots must make their first flight within 2 weeks of being accepted as a California Airlines pilot.

 All California Airlines pilots are given a Pilot ID Card.
-The pilot can access their ID Card by clicking on their name in their Base Roster.
-The Pilot ID Card contains special pins that are awarded to the pilot after completing any Training Courses, Advanced Check Rides, Special Operations flights, Tours, and other accomplishments.
+The pilot can access their ID Card by clicking on their name in their Regional Operations Roster.
+The Pilot ID Card contains special pins that are awarded to the pilot after completing any Training Courses, Special Operations flights, Tours, and other accomplishments.

 All flights must be flown, and flight reports (PIREP) sent, using the California Airlines XACARS system.
 A pilot's flight time may not exceed 24 hours of flight time in a 24 hour period.
 Any one flight that exceeds 8 hours in duration must be flown in compliance with the Long Haul Policy and will be subject to verification.
 Additionally excessive flight time over a short period of time will also be subect to scrutiny by California Airlines Management.